CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/Week11.md

 ## ECSE 395
 ## 03/28/25
-## We met on friday and here are my notes:
+## We met on friday to discuss our timeline and what we're going to do next week.
+Here are my notes:

 ## Summary: